microsoft/vscode-docs/docs/typescript/typescript-debugging.md

 ## Client-side debugging

-TypeScript is great for writing client-side code as well as Node.js applications and you can debug client-side source code with extensions such as [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
+TypeScript is great for writing client-side code as well as Node.js applications and you can debug client-side source code with the [built-in Edge and Chrome debugger](/docs/nodejs/browser-debugging.md).

 We'll create a tiny web application to show client-side debugging in action.